 After the 2007-09 meltdown, consumers, companies, and government all struggled to pay down debt during a long, slow, gradual recovery.
 Many small businesses laid off workers as they could no longer borrow from suddenly conservative, risk-averse banks.
 Mortgages that were too easy to qualify for a few years prior were now overly difficult, making it more challenging for first-time buyers to come up with a down-payment (often requiring 20% down instead of 10%).
 Many existing homeowners found themselves “underwater,” meaning that their mortgages were more than their homes were now worth.
 According to the Federal Reserve, average middle-class net worth plummeted from $126k to $77k between 2005 and 2010.
 Real estate markets cratered in over-built areas like Las Vegas, Phoenix, and Florida.
 Budgets shrank at public and private institutions alike.
 Indebted consumers without access to credit spent less, creating the familiar downward recessionary cycle.
 Many retirees lost their savings and others nearing retirement delayed and worked longer.
 As of 2015, workers’ wages were $4k less (adjusted for inflation) than they were before the crisis.
 Like the Okies of the Dust Bowl and Depression, the 2010s saw van dwellers: retirees living in RV’s, who roamed the country in search of low-paying seasonal work.

 While TARP was successful as an emergency room operation in saving the life of the patient (staving off a collapse of the financial system), it didn’t heal the underlying illness or stimulate any dramatic recovery.
-The economy stepped back from the abyss but remained stagnant in comparison to pre-2008 levels.
+The economy stepped back from the abyss but remained stagnant for quite a few years in comparison to pre-2008 levels.
 The government — with both political parties taking money from Wall Street donors — still didn’t break up the big banks, limit executive bonuses, or even attach many strings to the bailout.
 In fact, the big banks used some of the bailout money to buy up distressed smaller banks.
-And the ringleaders who broke the law by misleading investors didn’t go to prison, though the principal banks were fined $190 billion collectively (which they pilfered directly from shareholders rather than their own salaries).
-After JPMorgan Chase CEO Jaime Dimon arranged a $13 billion out-of-court settlement with the Department of “Justice,” his ecstatic and relieved board gave him a 74% raise hiking his salary to $20 million.
+And the ringleaders who broke the law by misleading investors didn’t go to prison, though the principal banks were fined $190 billion collectively, that they pilfered directly from shareholders rather than their own salaries.
+After JPMorgan Chase CEO Jaime Dimon arranged a $13 billion out-of-court settlement with the Department of Justice (DOJ), his ecstatic and relieved board gave him a 74% raise hiking his salary to $20 million.
 They hadn’t expected such a small penalty.
 If TARP was emergency heart surgery and banks were the patient, the patient was fine and feeling good within a couple of years, gorging on cheeseburgers and smoking a pack a day.

 Senators John McCain (R-Arizona) and Elizabeth Warren (D-Massachusetts) introduced legislation to cap bank size in 2013, effectively trying to break up the big banks.
 Bernie Sanders (D-VT) backed the idea in his 2016 campaign.
 According to this line of thinking, until such a law is enacted, too big to fail remains part of the economic landscape.
 Others argue that “bigness” was never really the problem to begin with and, even with such a law, the overall amount of capital controlled by big banks wouldn’t change; there would just be more of them.
-Supporters of Dodd-Frank point out that it includes procedures for the Federal Reserve to “wind down” problematic banks that fail stringent stress tests and that some banks are breaking themselves up anyway to avoid the legislation.
+Dodd-Frank supporters pointed out that it included procedures for the Federal Reserve to “wind down” problematic banks that failed stringent stress tests and that some banks were breaking themselves up anyway to avoid the legislation.

 Still, the banks’ campaign donations paid off well.
 Patriots like McCain and Warren were the exception among politicians.
 After a Citibank lobbyist wrote legislation to water down the Dodd-Frank rules on default swaps, Congressman Jim Himes (D-Connecticut) said of the relationship between Wall Street and politicians: “It’s appalling.
 It’s disgusting.
 It’s wasteful and it opens the possibility of conflicts of interest and corruption.”
 Himes, who worked for Goldman Sachs before masquerading as a public servant, co-sponsored the Citibank bill.
 Banks also decided they would no longer use actual paper (it’s inefficient) and lost or ditched many of the homeowners’ actual mortgage statements as they swapped them around.
 Then they forged new ones when they went to foreclose in the years after the collapse.
 Just before Christmas 2014, Citigroup and Republican Congressman Jeb Hensarling from Texas’ 5th District (near Dallas) inserted legislation into the overall federal budget deal that weakened Dodd-Frank, loosening up regulations on derivatives and ensuring that taxpayers ultimately cover the increased risk via bailouts and the FDIC.
 The legislation passed because of lukewarm Democratic opposition and threat of a government shutdown if the budget didn’t go through.